awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 **Note**
 Amazon S3 does not support HTTPS access to the website\.
 If you want to use HTTPS, you can use Amazon CloudFront to serve a static website hosted on Amazon S3\.
-For more information, see [How do I use CloudFront to serve a static website hosted on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) and [Requiring HTTPS for Communication Between CloudFront and Your Amazon S3 Origin](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-s3-origin.html)\.
+For more information, see [How do I use CloudFront to serve a static website hosted on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) and [Requiring HTTPS for communication between viewers and AWS CloudFormation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html)\.

+**Automating static website set up with an AWS CloudFormation template**
+You can use an AWS CloudFormation template to automate your static website setup\.
+The AWS CloudFormation template sets up the components that you need to host a secure static website so that you can focus more on your website’s content and less on configuring components\.

+The AWS CloudFormation template includes the following components:
++ Amazon S3‐Creates an Amazon S3 bucket to host your static website\.
++ CloudFront‐ Creates a CloudFront distribution to speed up your static website\.
++ Lambda@Edge‐Uses [Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html) to add security headers to every server response\.
+Security headers are a group of headers in the web server response that tell web browsers to take extra security precautions\.
+For more information, refer to this blog post: [Adding HTTP security headers using Lambda@Edge and Amazon CloudFront](http://aws.amazon.com/blogs/networking-and-content-delivery/adding-http-security-headers-using-lambdaedge-and-amazon-cloudfront/)\.

+This AWS CloudFormation template is available for you to download and use\.
+For information and instructions, see [Getting started with a secure static website](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/getting-started-secure-static-website-cloudformation-template.html) in the *Amazon CloudFront Developer Guide*\.

 **Topics**
 + [Before you begin](#root-domain-walkthrough-before-you-begin)